zydezu/ModernX/README.md

     -- Language and display --
     language = "en",                        -- en:English - .json translations need implementing
-    font = "mpv-osd-symbols",               -- font for the OSC (default: mpv-osd-symbols or the one set in mpv.conf)

-    idle_screen = true,                     -- show mpv logo when idle
+    font = "mpv-osd-symbols",               -- font for the OSC (default: mpv-osd-symbols or the one set in mpv.conf) layout_option = "original",             -- use the original/reduced layout idle_screen = true,                     -- show mpv logo when idle
     key_bindings = true,                    -- register additional key bindings, such as chapter scrubbing, pinning the window window_top_bar = "auto",                -- show OSC window top bar: "auto", "yes", or "no" (borderless/fullscreen) show_windowed = true,                   -- show OSC when windowed show_fullscreen = true,                 -- show OSC when fullscreen show_on_pause = true,                   -- show OSC when paused
-    keep_on_pause = false,                  -- disable OSC hide timeout when paused green_and_grumpy = false,               -- disable Santa hat in December
-    visibility = "auto",                    -- only used at init to set visibility_mode(...)
+    keep_on_pause = false,                  -- disable OSC hide timeout when paused green_and_grumpy = false,               -- disable the Santa hat in December visibility = "auto",                    -- only used at init to set visibility_mode(...)

     -- OSC behaviour and scaling